symbiote-h2020/SymbIoTeSecurity/README.md

 compile('com.github.symbiote-h2020:SymbIoTeSecurity:{tag}')
 ```

-## Instructions for java developers
+## Instructions for Java developers
 This section provides the information about usage of SymbIoTe Security library in the java code.

 #### End-user Security Handler

-Security handler class is a thin java client providing some useful methods:
+Security handler class is a thin Java client providing methods allowing clients to acquire authorization and authentication credentials required to gain access to symbIoTe resource:
-  - `Map<String, AAM> getAvailableAAMs()` - returns map of all currently available security entrypoints to symbiote (getCertificate, login, token
+  - `Map<String, AAM> getAvailableAAMs()` - returns map of all currently available security entrypoints in symbiote (namely symbiote enabled platforms) obtained from the Core AAM as well as information about core components.
- validation) obtained from core AAM.
-Information about components registered in core AAM is included.
-  - `Map<String, AAM> getAvailableAAMs(AAM aam)` - returns map of all currently available security entrypoints to symbiote (getCertificate, login, token
-validation) obtained from AAM specified in parameter.
+  - `Map<String, AAM> getAvailableAAMs(AAM aam)` - the same as above but obtained from the AAM (platform) specified in parameter.
 Information about components registered in this specified AAM and in core AAM is included.
- - `Token login(AAM aam)` - returns home token for your account in a given AAM (token is a digital object used as a container for security-related information.
-It serves for authentication and/or authorization purposes).
+ - `Token login(AAM aam)` - returns HOME token for your account in a given AAM (token is a digital object used as a container for security-related information.
+It serves for authorization purposes).
- - `Map<AAM, Token> login(List<AAM> foreignAAMs, String homeToken)` - allows you to acquire foreign tokens to foreign AAMs (in which you don't have accounts) using home token.
+ - `Map<AAM, Token> login(List<AAM> foreignAAMs, String homeToken)` - allows you to acquire FOREIGN tokens from AAMs in which you don't have accounts using one of your home tokens.
- - `Token loginAsGuest(AAM aam)` - returns guest token that allows access to all public resources in symbIoTe.
+ - `Token loginAsGuest(AAM aam)` - returns a GUEST token that allows access to only public resources in symbIoTe.
  - `ValidationStatus validate(AAM validationAuthority, String token,
                                   Optional<String> clientCertificate,
                                   Optional<String> clientCertificateSigningAAMCertificate,
                                   Optional<String> foreignTokenIssuingAAMCertificate)`
-                                  - validates your token by the specified AAM.
+                                  - validates your credentials in the specified AAM.
- - `Certificate getComponentCertificate(String componentIdentifier, String platformIdentifier)` - returns certificate of the specified component belonging to the given platform.
+ - `Certificate getComponentCertificate(String componentIdentifier, String platformIdentifier)` - returns certificate of the specified component belonging to the given platform needed for components authentication operation.
  - `Certificate getCertificate(AAM homeAAM,
                                    String username,
                                    String password,
-                                   String clientId)` - method used to acquire a certificate(PKI) for this client from the home AAM (AAM in which actor is registered).
-The private key matching the acquired certificate will be used to sign the requests to AAM.
+                                   String clientId)` - method used to acquire a certificate(PKI) for your client from the home AAM (AAM in which actor is registered).
+The private key matching the acquired certificate will be used to authenticate the client by signing requests to AAM and other symbiote components.
-- `getAcquiredCredentials()` - returns all saved credentials bounded with a particular AAM.
+- `getAcquiredCredentials()` - returns all saved credentials bound with a particular AAM.
 - `AAM getCoreAAMInstance()` - returns the Core AAM instance.
 - `void clearCachedTokens()` - clears all acquired tokens from memory (credentialsWallet).